brookefzy/planning-representation/w05_GIS2Rhino/gis2rhino.md

 ### 3. View and layer management
 - View management: Type "Zoom" in commend window -> Extend, to zoom to the DWG file.

 - Layer management: In Layer Panel, you will see the identical layers in Rhino as ArcGIS.
-You can manage the layers by 1) assign the current layer; 2) turn on/off the layer; 3) rename; and 4) restyle the layer with different colors and line weight.
+You can manage the layers by
+1) assign the current layer;
+2) turn on/off the layer;
+3) rename; and
+4) restyle the layer with different colors and line weight.<br/>

 #### Congratulations!
 Now you've successfully exported GIS data as a DWG file (drawing file) and imported in Rhino for 3D creation.
 Move forward to the next session on generating topography, extrusion, and render in Rhino.